samply/directory_sync_service/README.md

 kept in the biobank.
 It also updates the local FHIR store with the latest contact details etc. from the Directory.

-It is implemented as a standalone component that encapsulates the [Directory sync library](https://github.com/samply/directory-sync).

 It is assumed that you have access to a FHIR store containing information about patients and samples, as well as the details of your biobank.
 The data in this store should conform to the [GBA profile](https://simplifier.net/bbmri.de/~resources?category=Profile).